 By the 1930s, there were hundreds of milliners in New Zealand.
 "Hats were an everyday fashion item, like gloves and matching handbags," says Lindsay Kennett who started his own wholesale millinery business in Auckland in 1952, aged 24.
 "90 percent of women wore hats because that’s what etiquette decreed.
 People today don’t realise how enormous the hat trade was.
 Even the tiniest little town had its own hat shop.
 The main centres had several."

 There were two places women went to buy their hats – millinery salons, with fancy names like Chapeaux Suzette, and department stores.
 The salons, run by individual milliners, carried a small selection of exclusive hats and also made to order.
+Rumour has it that salon clients were often appraised as to their affluence and charged accordingly.
 Hats in the major department stores were designed and made in the stores’ own millinery workrooms, imported from Paris or London or sourced from independent milliners or one of the many hat factories operating at the time.
 Ross & Glendining was one of the biggest," recalled Lindsay.
 "Others that come to mind are Warner Hats in Dunedin and Vogue Millinery, Gainsborough Millinery, MK Hats and Plummer Hats in Auckland."
 Plummer Hats had a licence to reproduce the ready-to-wear designs of Aage Thaarup, the Queen Mother’s milliner, who was based in London.

 In department stores, vast areas were designated for the display and sale of model hats, which were treated with great reverence.
 "You didn’t just go marching in and try a hat on," says Lindsay.
 "An assistant would retrieve the hat of your choice from its stand or glass case and carefully place it on your head at the right angle."